Where stories begin

 Gain a powerful insight into Buddhist beliefs in the island's ancient but tranquil Buddhist temples.
 With a history dating back to the birth of time, you’re never far from a piece of history.
 Go back in time and explore its fascinating past as you explore ruins of ancient and sacred cities, rock temples and fortresses and artefacts of a colonial age.

-Peaceful, wild and easy-going, Sri Lanka holidays are enchanting and fascinating.
+Peaceful, wild and easy-going, Sri Lanka tours are enchanting and fascinating.
 Explore the many UNESCO World Heritage Sites and encounter wonderful wildlife up close.
 Look out for native animals on your jeep safaris in Yala National Park and catch a glimpse of wild buffalos to upturned sloth bears.

 Travel your taste buds and taste the fresh flavours or Sri Lanka’s exotic cuisine, which has been shaped by its rich, present history and culture.

-Captivating and enigmatic, a holiday to Sri Lanka with Newmarket Holidays is one that will stay in your memory.
+Captivating and enigmatic, a tour to Sri Lanka with Newmarket Holidays is one that will stay in your memory.
 Its tranquil temples, stunning sunsets and spectacular scenery paint a picture that’s not easily erased.

-With a never-ending coastline, tropical jungles and towering mountain peaks holidays to Sri Lanka offer plenty to see and do.
+With a never-ending coastline, tropical jungles and towering mountain peaks tours to Sri Lanka offer plenty to see and do.
 Whether you wish to explore its many natural and historical sites or relax at the beach, it can still be hard to decide what to include on your tropical trip.
 Here’s a lost of our top must-do things in Sri Lanka.

 With diverse landscapes and cultures spread across the different regions of Sri Lanka, the taste of Sri Lankan cuisine is a combination flavours from around the world.
 With influences from Indian, Indonesian and Dutch cuisines, Sri Lankan food still has its own authentic taste.